galeone/igor/README.md

 The resulting row (the result of `RETURNING`) is used as a source for the  `Scan` method, having the DBModel as argument.

-Thus, in the example, the varialble post.Time has the `(now() at time zone 'utc')` evaluation result value.
+Thus, in the example, the variable post.Time has the `(now() at time zone 'utc')` evaluation result value.

 ### Delete